ehayik/spring-injected-null-beans-issue/README.md

-# Spring injected beans are null using Lombock and Constructor Injection
+# Spring injected beans are null using Lombok and Constructor Injection

 When I was migrating a maven project implemented with Spring to Spring Boot 1.5.20.RELEASE.
 I realized of this issue related with a ``final public`` method inside a non ``final`` class annotated